-So as promised at the end of Backlogs III, this weekend is the land of the Atari 2600 and 7800.
-Actually all of the games this weekend are going to be played on the 7800 since it’s backward compatible with 2600 games, if you didn’t know that already, and I don’t really want to jump between two different systems when one can do the job of two.
+So as promised at the end of Backlogs III, this weekend was the land of the Atari 2600 and 7800.
+Actually, all of the games this weekend are going to be played on the 7800, since it’s backward compatible with 2600 games if you didn’t know that already, and I don’t really want to jump between two different systems when one can do the job.

 This Weekends Buy’s:

-F-Zero GX (GameCube)- So yes after pushing through my minor backlog of GameCube games last week, I’m adding another to possible start a new pile.
-Actually, this one has been on my wishlist forever, and I’ve been waiting a while to get it.
+F-Zero GX (GameCube)- So yes after pushing through my minor backlog of GameCube games last week, I’m adding another to possibly start a new pile.
+Actually, this one’s been on my wishlist forever, and I’ve been waiting a while to get it.
 This also completes my F-Zero collection, but my fingers are crossed we get a new addition to the franchise in the near future.